 “The other side of the thicket?
 “Why don’t you walk the path around it?”
 Caitlin questioned.

 Fiona realized that her terrene friend would not understand the concept of dimensions, realities, and other worlds, so she answered, “You are just a child now; you will understand when you get older.”

 "I have lived about 200 of your years, but among my people I am no older than you.
 Fairies live much longer lives than humans do.
 We do not have as many children as humans, and sometimes I get lonely for someone to play with, just like you do.
 I had a human friend once, but that was many of your years ago."

 “What happened to her?”
 Caitlin asked.

-“It was a boy, and he grew old and died, but come, let’s play,” the little fairy cajoled.
+“My friend was a little boy, but he grew old and died, but come, let’s play,” the little fairy cajoled.
 Her answer sounded reasonable to a five-year-old human girl.